adhiluphanna/deliciousrecipeh/content/post/501-simple-way-to-make-perfect-banana-bread.md

 1. Pre heat oven 170C
 1. Smash the bananas very well and when they are ready, mix them with the eggs, honey and peanut butter
-1. Add the flour, baking powder, salt &amp; the chocolate powder.
-Mix well and add the walnuts &amp; mix again.
+1. Add the flour, baking powder, salt & the chocolate powder.
+Mix well and add the walnuts & mix again.
 1. Add the mixture into the mold and heat it for 50-55 min.
 Enjoy 😍